SWEG-2015EC-Batch/Code-Crafters/ETS1372_15_YARED_DEREJE/README.md

-this is my first README file
+now coding is my life!